scieloorg/Web/docs/howtoinstall.rst

         .. warning::

-            Pay attention at this part, a lot of parameters must be configured.
+             some parameters must be configured.

-        Copy the file iah.def.template to iah.def.php
+        Copy the file iah.def.template to iah.def and open it to edit.

         .. code-block:: text

             #var/www/scielo$>cp htdocs/iah/iah.def.template htdocs/iah/iah.def
             #var/www/scielo$>vi htdocs/iah/iah.def

-        The content of “PATH_CGI-BIN” must be changed to the path of the applications previously configured on the APACHE Server.
+        The value for **PATH_CGI-BIN** must be changed to the application path previously configured for the virtual host on the APACHE Server.

-        The content of “PATH_DATABASE” must be changed to the path of the applications previously configured on the APACHE Server.
+        The value for **PATH_DATABASE** must be changed to the application path previously configured for the virtual host on the APACHE Server.

         .. code-block:: text